 In September 2009, the FASB issued ASU No. 2009-12, Investments in Certain Entities That Calculate Net Asset Value per Share (or its Equivalent) ("ASU 2009-12"), which amends FASB ASC Topic Fair Value Measurements and Disclosures.
 ASU 2009-12 provides additional guidance on estimating the fair value of certain alternative investments, such as hedge funds, private equity investments and venture capital funds.
 The updated guidance allows the fair value of such investments to be determined using net asset value ("NAV") as a practical expedient, unless it is probable the investment will be sold at a value other than the NAV.
-In addition, the guidance requires disclosures by major category of investment regarding the attributes of the investments within the scope of the guidance, regardless of whether the fair value of the investment is measured using the NAV or other fair value technique.
-ASU 2009-12 shall be effective for interim and annual periods ending after December 15, 2009.
+In addition, the guidance requires disclosures by major category of investment regarding the attributes of the investments within the scope of the guidance, regardless of whether the fair value of the investment is provide ending after December 15, 2009.
 Early application is permitted in financial statements for earlier interim and annual periods that have not been issued.
 If an entity elects to early adopt the measurement amendments in this update, the entity is permitted to defer the adoption of the disclosure provisions until periods ending after December 15, 2009.
 The Company adopted ASU 2009-12 in the fourth quarter of 2009 and the adoption of this guidance did not have a material impact on our consolidated statements of operations and financial condition.